naturale0/naturale0.github.io/about.md

 I am Park, Sihyung, an M.S. student majoring in Statistics.

-*De Novo* means "of new", "from the beginning" in Latin.
-This blog is about some random interesting/important ideas I encounter while studying.
+*De Novo* means "of new", "from the beginning" in Latin, which is used frequently in Biology.
+This blog is about some random interesting/important ideas I encounter while studying and doing research.
 This is my attempt to build up and organize new (and hopefully meaningful) knowledge from scratch.

 I also run [an Instagram account](https://instagram.com/stat.today), just to recall short ideas on statistics.
 You can also see the posts uploaded there from "stat.today" category of this blog.